kcsurapaneni/docker/README.md

 - `ENTRYPOINT` - does the same thing as `CMD`, but can't be overridden

-> We can also use both `CMD` and `ENTRY point` together in a single file, where `CMD` specifies default options to the executable specified in the `ENTRYPOINT` instruction
+> We can also use both `CMD` and `ENTRYPOINT` together in a single file, where `CMD` specifies default options to the executable specified in the `ENTRYPOINT` instruction

 - `EXPOSE` - informs docker what port the container app is running on (metadata only, no network configuration)